jsdelivrbot/east-bay-open/2018/index.md

 ## What are we playing for?

 Jake Bauch has generously purchased a trophy!
 It is rad as hell.
-If you post the lowest score over 36 holes, you will engrave your name on the trophy and become a part of History.
+If you post the lowest score over 36 holes, and sign and date your (correct) scorecard, you will engrave your name on the trophy and become a part of History.

 The person who posts the highest score on an individual hole (Frank Bauch had the highest last year with 13) and the person who posts the highest overall